Defending Homeschool Freedom in the Legislature

 DO ANY OF THESE BILLS CHANGE THE DEFINITION OF HOMESCHOOLING?

-No. Every bill currently filed in the 2023 Texas Legislature that includes homeschoolers relies on the existing definition of homeschooling already in the TX law.
+No. Every bill that was filed in the 2023 Texas Legislature that included homeschoolers relied on the existing definition of homeschooling already in the TX law.
 This definition comes from the Leeper Case, the Texas Supreme Court Decision that legalized homeschooling in 1994.

 Untitled design (44)